 Centre for Justice Innovation

 The Center for Court Innovation’s involvement in England and Wales dates back to 1999 when the Center worked with the founders of the Youth Justice Board to explore cutting-edge innovations in juvenile justice.
-Over the last decade, officials at the Center have hosted numerous visitors to New York City from the UK (including the Justice Minister, Home Secretary, Attorney General, and Lord Chief Justice), and helped government officials replicate one of the Center’s demonstration projects, the Red Hook Community Justice Center, in North Liverpool.
+Over the last decade, the Center has hosted numerous visitors to New York City from the UK (including the Justice Minister, Home Secretary, Attorney General, and Lord Chief Justice), and helped government officials replicate one of the Center’s demonstration projects, the Red Hook Community Justice Center.

 The Center has also contributed ideas and research to a number of non-governmental organizations in England, including the Barrow Cadbury Trust’s Transition to Adulthood project, the Howard League for Penal Reform’s Commission on English Prisons Today, the Institute for Public Policy Research’s investigation of community justice, and Policy Exchange’s review of problem-solving courts.
 Finally, staff members from the Center for Court Innovation have participated in numerous workshops, conferences, and roundtables in the UK, as well as contributing articles to the Guardian, New Statesman, British Journal of Community Justice and other periodicals.

 Over the course of this engagement with England and Wales, reformers inside and outside of government have consistently remarked on the need for an independent justice reform organization in England and Wales.
 In 2008, this recommendation was the centerpiece of a report entitled “Escape from the Titanic: Why Britain’s Criminal Justice System Needs Systemic Innovation” issued by the Young Foundation.